Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Discussion

-The technical complexity of \SOC{} mHCR depends on the objective.
-For the two Nash-equilibrium objectives, HCRs of different stocks become decoupled: The recommended exploitation rate for each stock is always proportional to the abundance of this stock.
-The self-optimising mHCR to for the \TY{} objective, Transposed Interactions Control, is more complex.
-Contrasting all other mHCR considered, the yearly recommended catch of a stock depends explicitly not only on the abundance of that stock, but on the abundances of all stocks on which the targeted stock's population has a direct ecological effect.
-This includes its prey, predators, and competitors.
-These interdependencies can increase measurement and planning uncertain for TACs determined using this mHCR. (\STC{} also depends on abundances of other stocks, namely through the neutralising exploitation rates.
-However, since these can be estimated from past exploitation patterns and community responses, the resulting uncertainty is expected to be lower.)
-Despite its elegance, \SOC{} with \TY{} objective might therefore be preferred only in exceptional cases, e.g. for data-rich single-stakeholder fisheries that have already approached the \TY{} objective and now require a scheme to effectively adapt to uncertain environmental change.
+A specific disadvantage of \SOC{} with \TY{} objective, Transposed Interactions Control, is that the prescribed exploitation rate of a stock depends on the abundances of all stocks on which it has a direct ecological effect: prey, predators, and competitors.
+This can increase measurement and planning uncertain.
+(For \STC{} such dependencies enter through neutralising exploitation rates, but there only as corrections to past observations, so uncertainty is lower.)
+Despite its elegance, Transposed Interactions Control might therefore be preferred only in exceptional cases, e.g.\ for data-rich single-stakeholder fisheries that have already approached the \TY{} objective and require a scheme to effectively adapt to uncertain environmental change.